 Virtual Network (VNet) services endpoints and rules extend the private address space of a Virtual Network to your Azure Database for MySQL server.
 For an overview of Azure Database for MySQL VNet service endpoints, including limitations, see Azure Database for MySQL Server VNet service endpoints.
-VNet service endpoints are available in public preview in all supported regions for Azure Database for MySQL.
+VNet service endpoints are available in all supported regions for Azure Database for MySQL.

 Support for VNet service endpoints is only for General Purpose and Memory Optimized servers.